-It’s World Breastfeeding Week, huzzah!
-In honor of the occasion, I tried out the brand-new (and totally buzzy) Willow Pump, which is the only breast pump on the market right now that is 100 percent cordless and bottle-less, too.
+Black Friday—the chance to shop for others, but also the perfect time to pick up something on sale for yourself, too.
+Case in point: The Willow Wearable Breast Pump, which is 20 percent off starting on November 19.
+It’s one of the only breast pumps on the market right now that’s 100 percent cordless and bottle-less.
 In other words, it promises the freedom to really and truly pump on-the-go—and disguise the fact that you’re milking your boobs while running through your PowerPoint.
 So of course we were curious: Is it really that discreet?
 And, more importantly, does it work?
 To find out, I put it to the test.

 Let’s talk about the presentation first.
 Opening up my Willow pump was reminiscent of unboxing a new Apple laptop.
 The all-white packaging is sleek and modern and stylish—kind of an anomaly in the breast pumping biz.
 When I popped the box open, there’s a big reveal: Two side-by-side pumps (one for your left boob and one for your right) that look a lot like futuristic eggs.

 Full disclosure: I needed directions to truly master the setup.
-Like I said, this is not your average breast pump, so further instruction was required.
-To start, I of course had to boil the Flange and Flextube to sterilize them.
+To start, I had to boil the Flange and Flextube to sterilize them.
 (A perk is that, unlike other pumps, there aren’t a ton of tiny add-on pieces that are easily lost.)
 Simultaneously, I had to charge each pump.
 (Currently, you can only charge one pump at a time since only one charger is included in the box, but a full charge = five pumping sessions.
 Not bad.)
-I also downloaded the corresponding Willow app designed to help users keep tabs on their pumping progress.
+I also downloaded the corresponding Willow app, which helps users keep tabs on their pumping progress.
 (More on that later.)

 OK, I’m fully charged and ready to go.
 Reminder: This pump is cordless, so you do need a nursing bra to keep the left and right pump in place.
 (A full-coverage bra is recommended and, in my experience, works the best.)
 Before starting, I snapped a custom Willow Milk Bag inside each pump for the milk to collect (versus a bottle).
-A hefty amount of one-time-use bags come included with your pump, FYI.)
+There are 24 one-time-use bags that come included with your pump, FYI.
 Next, I popped each pump inside my bra—you’ll need to align the flange with your nipple like you do with every pump—then powered each one on and adjusted the suction level as needed during the letdown phase.